The STEM of Sustainable Futures

 June 01, 2021

-Working together, Trane Technologies and Project Scientist are increasing access to STEM opportunities for young girls.
+Working together, Trane Technologies and Project Scientist are increasing access to STEM for girls with an aim to eliminate the STEM gender gap.

 3 min read

-Economies around the world rely on the productivity, ingenuity and creativity of all its people.
-Yet women are being left behind in the economic strengthening fields of science, technology, engineering and math (STEM).
+Economies around the world rely on the productivity, ingenuity and creativity of all their people.
+Yet women are being left behind in the economic-strengthening fields of science, technology, engineering and math (STEM).
 It’s akin to putting half of your available team on the field for a championship game - the odds of winning are substantially diminished.

 Winning in our global context means overcoming the world’s biggest challenges; climate change and poverty, to name a few that are most pressing.
 The silver lining is that jobs in STEM directly contribute to our ability to solve these challenges for humanity.
 But until we include and empower everyone, we are leaving talent and innovative thinking behind and “fielding” half of our best and brightest.